diskoverdata/diskover-docs/source_files/snowflake_native_connector.md

 ### 🔍 Overview

-The Diskover Snowflake Native Connector provides automated collection and ingestion of unstructured storage metrics for comprehensive monitoring and analysis of your storage infrastructure.
-Built as a Snowflake Native App, it runs securely within your Snowflake environment, offering full visibility into connector performance, ingestion history, and storage utilization trends — all without the need to move data externally.
-This guide will help you get started with setup, scheduling, and monitoring.
+The Diskover Snowflake Native Connector, powered by CloudSoda, delivers automated collection and ingestion of unstructured storage metrics for comprehensive monitoring and analysis across your entire storage infrastructure.
+This powerful connector brings CloudSoda's storage intelligence and data insights directly into Snowflake as a Native App, running securely within your Snowflake environment while providing complete visibility into both your cloud and on-premises data storage systems.

+This guide will walk you through the setup process, scheduling configuration, and monitoring capabilities to help you maximize your storage efficiency and governance.

 ### 📊 Storage Metrics Collection

-Your connector is configured to automatically collect storage metrics via API integration:
+Your connector is configured to automatically collect storage metrics via the CloudSoda API integration:

 - 🔄 **Automated Scheduling**: Runs every 60 minutes.
 - 📈 **Timeseries Data**: Each run captures the current storage state.